UDPUHEHP - BSc Public Health and Health Promotion (Top-up)

 About the course and its strategy towards teaching and learning and towards blended learning/e-learning

-This course has been designed as a top up to an honours degree for those with a Diploma of Higher Education or Foundation degree in a relevant subject including those working in the health and social care sectors such as nurses, health advisors or those providing social care.
+This course has been designed as a top-up to an honours degree for those with a Diploma of Higher Education or Foundation degree in a relevant subject including those working in the health and social care sectors such as nurses, health advisors or those providing social care.
 Through a mix of taught and distance learning modules, it will provide the opportunity for those working in, or aspiring to, public health or health promotion roles to develop and test their knowledge and skills through the core modules in order to inform their practice and enhance career choices.
 Students will be able to make some choices of specialist areas they wish to study through assessment topics that enhance personal development including the practice-based project.
-Students' learning will be structured around the weekly contact time with the teaching team during the first semester for two core modules and will be complemented by the students' independent work based on the guidance supplied in lectures, group work, tutorials and interactive workshops.
-In addition, students will take a yearlong (60 credits) practice-based module taught via distance learning.
-Enquiry based learning and problem based learning will be used to help students to comprehend theoretical concepts.
+Students' learning will be structured around the weekly contact time (face-to-face) with the teaching team during the first semester for two core modules, and online activities and tutorials during the second semester: students' independent work will be supported through guidance supplied in lectures, group work, tutorials and online discussion forums.
+In addition, students will take a yearlong (60 credits) practice-based module taught online distance learning.
+Enquiry based learning and problem-based learning will be used to help students to comprehend theoretical concepts.
 Students will be required to engage continuously and constructively with the modules.
-Every week, students will be required to read recommended literature, to access Weblearn, web sites or DVD materials containing relevant educational material and to participate weekly in interactive workshops developing academic and multimodal communication skills.
-The course is informed by the Public Health Skills and Knowledge Framework (2013) and intended to build competence and confidence in defined areas of public health.
+Every week, students will be required to read recommended literature, to access Weblearn, web sites or videos containing relevant educational material and to participate weekly in interactive workshops and online activities.
+Digital and information literacy is a central feature of this course.
+Students and tutors collaborate in ‘virtual’ environments, allowing the development of digital literacy skills, and enabling full exploitation of the newest technologies and digital resources.
+The course is informed by the Public Health Skills and Knowledge Framework (2016) and intends to build competence and confidence in defined areas of public health.

 The course aims to prepare participants to develop theoretical knowledge, skills and competencies in Public Health and Health Promotion.
 It is intended to raise students’ awareness of and competence in understanding main concepts of health promotion and public health and the ways individuals and groups experience them, to understand the social determinants of health and their impact in populations, and to work with people and communities to develop skills to improve their health.